Hydrodynamic quantum analogs

-The hydrodynamic quantum analogs refer to experimentally observed phenomena involving bouncing fluid droplets over a vibrating fluid bath that behave analogously to several quantum mechanical systems.
+In physics, the hydrodynamic quantum analogs refer to experimentally-observed phenomena involving bouncing fluid droplets over a vibrating fluid bath that behave analogously to several quantum-mechanical systems.
+The experimental evidence for diffraction through slits has been disputed, however, though the diffraction pattern of walking droplets is not exactly the same as in quantum physics, it does appear clearly in the high memory parameter regime (at high forcing of the bath) where all the quantum-like effects are strongest.

 A droplet can be made to bounce indefinitely in a stationary position on a vibrating fluid surface.
 This is possible due to a pervading air layer that prevents the drop from coalescing into the bath.
-For certain combinations of bath surface acceleration, droplet size, and vibration frequency, a bouncing droplet will cease to stay in a stationary position, but instead “walk” in a rectilinear motion on top of the fluid bath.
+For certain combinations of bath surface acceleration, droplet size, and vibration frequency, a bouncing droplet will cease to stay in a stationary position, but instead "walk" in a rectilinear motion on top of the fluid bath.
 Walking droplet systems have been found to mimic several quantum mechanical phenomena including particle diffraction, quantum tunneling, quantized orbits, the Zeeman Effect, and the quantum corral.

-Besides being an interesting means to visualise phenomena that are typical of the quantum mechanical world, floating droplets on a vibrating bath have interesting analogies with the pilot wave theory, one of the many interpretations of quantum mechanics in its early stages of conception and development.
+Besides being an interesting means to visualise phenomena that are typical of the quantum-mechanical world, floating droplets on a vibrating bath have interesting analogies with the pilot wave theory, one of the many interpretations of quantum mechanics in its early stages of conception and development.
 The theory was initially proposed by Louis de Broglie in 1927.
 It suggests that all particles in motion are actually borne on a wave-like motion, similar to how an object moves on a tide.
 In this theory, it is the evolution of the carrier wave that is given by the Schrödinger equation.
 It is a deterministic theory and is entirely nonlocal.
 It is an example of a hidden variable theory, and all non-relativistic quantum mechanics can be accounted for in this theory.
 The theory was abandoned by de Broglie in 1932, gave way to the Copenhagen interpretation, but was revived by David Bohm in 1952 as De Broglie–Bohm theory.
 The Copenhagen interpretation does not use the concept of the carrier wave or that a particle moves in definite paths until a measurement is made.